Varunmargam/My_Blogs/clk8mp3ff000009lb7v86hjjy.md

 After `#pwd` command when we were in `/home/ubuntu` directory to go to `devopsdir` we can put **relative path** `linux-practice/devopsdir` since `linux-practice` is available in the current directory but if it was not present then I would have to mention the absolute path i.e. `#/home/ubuntu/linux-practice/devopsdir.`

-This path can be specified while writing commands which require &lt;source&gt;,&lt;destination&gt; as a parameter.
+This path can be specified while writing commands that require &lt;source&gt;, and &lt;destination&gt; as a parameter.

+---

 # 📍Create a directory and file.